Ministry of Aliyah and Integration

-The Ministry of Aliyah and Integration (משרד העלייה והקליטה, Misrad HaAliyah VeHaKlita) is a ministry of the Israeli government responsible for providing assistance to immigrants.
+The Ministry of Aliyah and Integration is an Israeli cabinet-level ministry focused on the immigration of non-Israeli Jews to the State of Israel.

 Purpose

 In coordination with local authorities and the Jewish Agency, the Ministry is responsible for helping new immigrants (olim) find employment and accommodation, and gives advice on education, planning and social issues, as well as setting up the "immigrant basket" of benefits (such as tax breaks, grants etc.).